telecomp/OpenCV/README.md

-# OpenCV
-Image Processing and Machine Vision
+# Image Processing and Machine Vision

-# Python Programming Language
 In this course we will learn about Image Processing and Machine Vision from scratch to advanced.

 Let's go to the start at [here](https://github.com/telecomp/OpenCV/wiki).